istio/istio.io/_docs/concepts/attributes.md

 layout: docs
 type: markdown
 ---
-{% capture overview %}

 The page describes Istio attributes, what they are and how they are used.
-{% endcapture %}

-{% capture body %}

 ## Background